zycrobot/SIRIL/README.md

-# Skill Information Representation Imitation Learning for Long-horizon Dexterous Robot Micromanipulation of Deformable Cell
+# Imitation Learning for Dexterous Robot Micromanipulation of Deformable Cell